Partial tidal disruptions of spinning eccentric white dwarfs by spinning intermediate mass black holes: Introduction

-\tb{Tidal disruptions of stars by supermassive BHs have been extensively studied and continue to receive considerable attention, although a comprehensive understanding of the subject is still to be achieved, see the book \cite{Jonker}.
-In contrast, studies of TDEs by intermediate mass black holes (IMBHs) have been relatively fewer.} The work of \cite{Rosswog2009} is one of the first that studied numerical SPH simulations of full TDEs involving static (Schwarzschild) IMBHs and non-spinning WDs, with the latter in a parabolic trajectory.
+Numerical studies of tidal disruptions of stars by supermassive BHs continue to receive considerable attention, for a comprehensive review of the current literature, see the book \cite{Jonker}.
+Aspects of TDEs from stellar mass BHs have also been well studied, see e.g., the recent work of \cite{Wang2021, Vynatheya}.
+In contrast, studies of TDEs by IMBHs have been relatively fewer.
+The work of \cite{Rosswog2009} is one of the first that studied numerical smoothed particle hydrodynamics (SPH) simulations of full TDEs involving static (Schwarzschild) IMBHs and non-spinning WDs, with the latter in a parabolic trajectory.
 More recently, \cite{Chen2023} and \cite{Claire} have studied partial disruptions in this system with the WD in an eccentric trajectory.
-Here, we complement and extend this analysis by considering a spinning WD and a Kerr IMBH, a scenario which, to the best of our knowledge, has not been studied before in an SPH framework.

-There are two main motivations for this study which we now discuss.
-Firstly, our choice of a spinning or Kerr IMBH should be interesting, as it is, by now, commonly believed that IMBHs (which have masses $\sim 10^2 - 10^5 M_{\odot}$ are the missing link in the theory of BH formation \citep{Volonteri}, see \cite{Green} for a recent review.
-Whereas several solar mass BHs ($\sim 3 - 100 M_{\odot}$) and supermassive BHs ($\gtrsim 10^6 M_{\odot}$) have been observed, observational evidence for IMBHs remains relatively rarer, and some of these have been recently reported in \cite{IMBH0, IMBH1, IMBH2, IMBH3, IMBH4}.
-Indeed, recent observations by \cite{Cao2023} has indicated that the BH that caused the TDE 3XMM J150052.0+015452 is a $\sim 10^5 M_{\odot}$ BH with the dimensionless spin parameter $a > 0.97$.
-It is thus imperative to study Kerr IMBHs in further details, as theoretical results should be able to provide additional diagnostic indicators for these.